Baltimore/Washington International Airport: 20th century

 The Official Airline Guide reports 52 weekday departures from the airport as of April 1957: 19 Eastern, 12 Capital, 8 American, four National, three TWA, three United, two Delta, and one Allegheny.
 The departures included a couple nonstop flights to Miami, but westward nonstop flights did not reach beyond Ohio.
 The airport's reach expanded when jet service started.
 The early Boeing 707s and Douglas DC-8s could not use Washington National Airport, and Dulles International Airport, which opened in 1962, had not yet opened, so Baltimore became Washington, D.C.'s jet airport from May 1959 to June 1959, when American and TWA began transcontinental 707 flights.
-By 1963, Friendship Int'l Airport was equipped with a 9,450 foot (2,880 m) runway, which could handle any commercial jet aircraft at that time.
+By 1963, Friendship Int'l Airport was equipped with a 9450 ft runway, which could handle any commercial jet aircraft at that time.

 In 1972, the Maryland Department of Transportation (MDOT) purchased Friendship International Airport from the City of Baltimore for $36 million.
 Under MDOT, the Maryland State Aviation Administration took over airfield operations, and the airport grew from three employees to more than 200.
 Plans to upgrade, improve, and modernize all Maryland airport facilities were announced almost immediately by Harry Hughes, then Maryland Secretary of Transportation and later Governor of Maryland.

 On November 16, 1973, in an effort to attract passengers from the Washington metropolitan area, particularly Montgomery and Prince George's counties in suburban Maryland, the airport was renamed Baltimore/Washington International Airport.
 Its IATA code, originally BAL, was changed to BWI by the International Air Transport Association on April 20, 1980, and the change became official six months later, on October 26.
 The BWI code had previously been used by an airport in Bewani, Papua New Guinea.

 In 1974, the first phase of the airport's modernization was completed at a cost of $30 million.
 Upgrades included improved instrument landing capabilities and runway systems, and construction of three new air cargo terminals, expanding the airport's freight capacity to 2.53 acre.

 In 1979, the terminal renovation program was completed, representing the most dramatic work of the airport's modernization, which was designed by DMJM along with Peterson & Brickbauer.
 The renovations more than doubled the size of BWI's terminal to 14.58 acre, and the number of gates increased from 20 to 27.
 The total cost was $70 million.
 To continue the work, the BWI Development Council was established to support initiatives for airport development.